asteroid-team/asteroid/CONTRIBUTING.md

 To avoid formatting roundtrips in PRs, Asteroid relies on [`black`](https://github.com/psf/black) and [`pre-commit-hooks`](https://github.com/pre-commit/pre-commit-hooks) to handle formatting for us.
-You'll need to install `requirements.txt` and install git hooks with `pre-commit install`.
+You'll need to install `requirements/dev.txt` and install git hooks with `pre-commit install`.

 Here is a summary: